 How is Excel used in your business?
 Do you know how intensively it’s being used?

 Before you think that this is turning into an Excel-bashing article, we recognise the fact that it can be a powerful tool when it comes to reporting.
 The problems occur when it’s being used for the wrong reasons or beyond its capabilities.

 Using Excel to fill the gaps in an ERP system that hasn’t evolved with the business, or to connect processes that don’t currently ‘talk to each other’ automatically is a risky business.

 An interconnected ERP system that’s been specifically designed for your industry sector will always be the best answer.
-Software solutions like Microsoft Dynamics NAV can make sure that all processes and departments are singing off the same spreadsheet (so to speak), ensuring that there are no cracks in the system.
+Software solutions like Microsoft Dynamics 365 Business Central can make sure that all processes and departments are singing off the same spreadsheet (so to speak), ensuring that there are no cracks in the system.
 Excel documents can still be used to input data but the information will now be visible to everyone and interact with any and all data that it relates to.

 Rather than being the equivalent of plastering over the cracks in your reporting system, Excel should be one aspect of a much larger, intelligent, interconnected, unified ERP solution, improving efficiency, productivity and ease-of-use across the business.

 If you want to find out more, get in touch with one of our team.